Muktarul-Islam420/facebook-clone/README.md

 - Import and save files from GitHub, Dropbox, Google Drive and One Drive
 - Drag and drop markdown and HTML files into Dillinger
 - Export documents as Markdown, HTML and PDF

+Facebook clone projects.

+## Functionalities
+- ➢ Users can able to sign in with google account.
+- ➢ Application automatic set user name and avatar whose collected from the user google account.
+- ➢Every user sees the other user's post.
+- ➢ Every user is able to create a post.
+- ➢ Firebase authentication and client-side
+deployment on netlify.

 Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.